-Alternative 2 - Sliding Scale Incentives Over 15 Years (New Structure)
+Alternative 2 - Sliding Scale Incentives Over 15 Years

 This alternative is similar to the current program, but the incentive amount is calculated over a shorter payment period (15 years versus 25 years), allowing for higher incentives earlier in the contract.
 The adjusted incentive amount includes a present value calculation, resulting in an equivalent maximum obligation to Metropolitan as Alternative 1 (Sliding Scale Incentives Over 25 years).
 Metropolitan would provide member or retail agencies a sliding scale incentive up to \$475/AF over 15 years, calculated annually based on actual project unit costs exceeding Metropolitan's prevailing water rate, for project water produced and used.
 Eligible project costs are the same as Alternative 1.
 Incentive payments are subject to a follow-up cost reconciliation process with adjustments for under- or over-payment to be included in subsequent water service invoices from Metropolitan.
 In addition to the current LRP performance provisions, projects must continue production for 25 years, even if LRP payments are reduced to zero after 15 years.
-This provision ensures continued production throughout the contract term.
+This provision ensures that Metropolitan does not pay more than \$340/AF of production over the 25-year term.
 If an agency fails to comply with these provisions, Metropolitan may require reimbursement for a percentage of the previous LRP payments toward that project.
 The reimbursement would be determined for each year remaining in the agreement considering the following: